-^{}Attendance rates effectively count attendance for every student for every day of attendance in Semester 1.
-The student attendance rate is generated by dividing the total of full-days and part-days that students attended, and comparing this to the total of all possible days for students to attend, expressed as a percentage.

-DW = Data withheld to ensure confidentiality.
+- 1. Attendance rates effectively count attendance for every student for every day of attendance in Semester 1. - 2.
+Student attendance rate = the total of full-days and part-days that students attended divided by the total of all possible days for students to attend (expressed as a percentage). - DW = Data withheld to ensure confidentiality.